 15th EASA Biennial Conference

 Staying, Moving, Settling was the theme of the 15th EASA biennial conference which was hosted by Stockholm University, in the picturesque Swedish capital situated between the Baltic Sea and Lake Mälaren.
-Join us for four days of panels, labs, plenary discussions and more from August 14 to 17, 2018.
+Please join us for four days of panels, labs, plenary discussions and more from 14 to 17 August.